 Seeds for U14-U18 will be determined as follows:

-Starting Fall 2018, any vacant group play spots and/or placement for play-in games will be filled by the
+Any vacant group play spots and/or placement for play-in games will be filled by the

 All other teams are placed in the competition based on a double blind draw.